-You have a lot of choices when it comes to Medicare.
+You have a lot of choices when it comes to Medicare plans.
 And the most important might be choosing to take charge of your Medicare decisions in the first place.

-Medicare Annual Enrollment, which runs from Oct.
-15 – Dec.
-7, is your chance to take charge.
+With Medicare Annual Enrollment upon us – running through Dec.
+7 – now is your chance to dig in and determine what plan might be the best fit for you in 2023.
 Here are five common mistakes that you don’t want to make during this time – and why.

 1. Allowing automatic plan renewal to make your choice for you